davenquinn/nimble/README.md

 offsets or using fully affine transformations.
 Fully affine transformations seem to cause problems for `vrt` files, however, at least in QGIS.
-In practice, substantial skew or rotation between reasonable georeferenced datasets is rare and potentially signifies undiagnosed trouble elsewhere in the image-processing pipeline.
+In practice, substantial skew or rotation between already-georeferenced datasets is rare and potentially signifies undiagnosed trouble elsewhere in the image-processing pipeline.
 Your mileage may vary.